xuri/excelize-doc/en/sheet.md

 func (f *File) InsertPageBreak(sheet, cell string) error
 ```

-InsertPageBreak create a page break to determine where the printed page ends and where begins the next one by given worksheet name and axis, so the content before the page break will be printed on one page and after the page break on another.
+InsertPageBreak create a page break to determine where the printed page ends and where begins the next one by given worksheet name and cell reference, so the content before the page break will be printed on one page and after the page break on another.

 ## Remove page break {#RemovePageBreak}